Roasting Pumpkin Seeds and Squash Seeds

 Eco Smart is Sexy!

-*If the seeds are hollow feeling and small- you can pull one a part to see if there’s any ‘meat’ inside.
-If not, you’ll just be trying to eat the fibrous pod and that’s just as bad as eating a huge over ripe pumpkin seed!
+*If the seeds are hollow feeling and small, you can pull one apart to see if there’s any ‘meat’ inside.
+If they are thin and empty, you’ll just be trying to eat the fibrous pod and that’s just as bad as eating a huge over-ripe pumpkin seed!

 Let’s Get Cooking!